Updated July 5, 2016

 Once you’re set on those things, here are some marketing ideas:

 Be kind, be helpful.
 Don’t just promote your own stuff, build relationships.
 Not sure where to start?
 As I mention in my post about the best social media platforms to use, think about where your target audience hangs out and start there.

 2. Make the most of your social media profiles

 Craft intriguing profiles on all your social media channels.
 Consider the audience you’re likely to attract and tailor your profile for each.
 You don’t have to use the same one for each platform.
-Also, consider that many social media platforms are integrated with the search engines, like Twitter & Google and Pinterest & Google so pay attention to keywords in your profiles, descriptions and posts.
+Also, remember many social media platforms are integrated with the search engines, like Twitter & Google and Pinterest & Google so pay attention to keywords (see #4 in the tips) in your profiles, descriptions and posts.